 Instructing Search Engines to Index Too Much

 A lot of people make the mistake of assuming that Google will crawl and index their entire site.
 Whilst Google may crawl your entire site, it often will not index all of the posts and pages.
 And in reality, you don’t actually want Google to crawl all of the content on your site – only the stuff that is actually worth ranking.
-Anything else is superfluous and does you no benefit being in Google’s index.
+Anything else is superfluous and does not benefit from being in Google’s index.
 Specifically, such pages include:

 - Unused taxonomy/archive pages (e.g. tags, author archives, date-based archives, etc.)